Nate Lowe Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.84).

-- Mariners pitchers combine to surrender the fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to give up 51 home runs (0.9 per game), the first-fewest in the league.

+- Miller (3-2 with a 3.00 ERA and 31 strikeouts in 36 2/3 innings pitched) makes the start for the Mariners, his seventh of the season.

+- In his most recent time out on Tuesday, the righty threw 4 2/3 innings against the New York Yankees, giving up eight earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.